 Introduction

 Welcome to the Rusty Compass independent guide to the best things to see and do during a stay in Sydney.
-Our guide to Sydney is skewed towards travellers keen on active exploration with an interest in history, culture and the arts.
-You probably enjoy enjoy walking and a bit cycling.
+Our guide to Sydney is skewed towards cultural travel - history and the arts.
+You probably enjoy enjoy walking and a bit of cycling.
 Sydney offers all these things in spades.
 Check the list to dig deeper, or read on for the condensed version.
-We're still updating in 2023 so stay with us.
+We're still updating in 2025 so stay with us.
+Join us for a walk of culture and history over at Old Compass Travel!

 Everything we do - words, images and video - is original and independent.
 Read on....